nolanlawson/fuite/README.md

 }
 ```

-Your `myScenario.js` can export several `async functions`.
+Your `myScenario.js` can export several `async function`s.
 Here's what they do:

 #### setup